- Professor Fiona Mackay

 - PhD Politics (University of Edinburgh)

-Fiona Mackay's research focuses on the impact of gender reform efforts during periods of restructuring and institutional change, addressing the extent to which global and local institutions of politics and governance may be designed/reformed to address gender inequality and promote gender justice.
+Fiona Mackay's research focuses on the impact of gender reform efforts during periods of restructuring and institutional change, addressing the extent to which global and local institutions of politics and governance may be designed or reformed to address gender inequality and promote gender justice.
 She is currently undertaking two linked research projects on institutional change in the United Nations system.
 Gender Equality Architecture Reform in the UN: Designing UN Women maps the creation of the UN's new entity for gender equality, and Early Days: Building UN Women examines its early years (funded by British Academy/Leverhulme and University of Edinburgh).

-With colleagues at Bristol, Birkbeck, Edinburgh, Liverpool, Manchester, QMUL and Sussex, Fiona is co-organising the ESRC-funded seminar series Feminizing Politics and Power which examines access, voice and accountability in British politics.
+With colleagues at Bristol, Birkbeck, Edinburgh, Liverpool, Manchester, QMUL and Sussex, Fiona co-organised the recent ESRC-funded seminar series Feminizing Politics and Power which examined access, voice and accountability in British politics.
 Sarah Childs (University Bristol) leads (2014-16).

 Fiona directed Gender and Constitutional Change in the UK (2001-3), a project funded under the ESRC Devolution and Constitutional Change Programme.
-She recently co-organised a programme of seminars (2012/13), Constitutional Futures: Gender Equality Matters in a New Scotland, funded by the Scottish Universities Insight Institute, to inform public debate in the run up to the 2014 Independence Referendum.
+She co-organised a programme of seminars (2012/13), Constitutional Futures: Gender Equality Matters in a New Scotland, funded by the Scottish Universities Insight Institute, to inform public debate in the run up to the 2014 Independence Referendum.

 She has longstanding interests in the relationship between political institutions and political actors, especially with regards to the institutional opportunities and obstacles to advancing women's access to political office and promoting women friendly public policy.
 Fiona has held research grants and consultancies with bodies including the Economic and Social Research Council, British Academy/ Leverhulme, Joseph Rowntree Foundation, Communities Scotland, the Scottish Government, and the Scottish Universities Insight Institute.

 Fiona's most recent book, Gender, Politics, and Institutions: Towards a Feminist Institutionalism is co-edited with Mona Lena Krook and was launched at the 2nd European Conference on Politics and Gender in Budapest in January 2011.
 A paperback edition was published in 2015.

 Praise for Gender, Politics, and Institutions